MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netpoweroffloadlist/nf-netpoweroffloadlist-netpoweroffloadlistgetelement.md

 UID: NF:netpoweroffloadlist.NetPowerOffloadListGetElement
 title: NetPowerOffloadListGetElement function (netpoweroffloadlist.h)
 author: windows-driver-content
-description: The NetPowerOffloadListGetElement method gets a NETPOWEROFFLOAD object from a list of low power protocol offloads to a net adapter. tech.root: netvista ms.assetid: a93ff9b6-6415-4d3f-8443-9a2479d88453 ms.author: windowsdriverdev
+description: The NetPowerOffloadListGetElement method gets a low power protocol offload from a list of offloads to a net adapter. tech.root: netvista ms.assetid: a93ff9b6-6415-4d3f-8443-9a2479d88453 ms.author: windowsdriverdev